Ask An Expert

 The food processor considered equipment from various manufacturers before making a decision.
 The chosen manufacturer Vortex MT answered all the food processor’s questions and provided helpful suggestions.
 The manufacturer would provide all the needed components and would help install and start the equipment.
 As well, the manufacturer’s equipment prices and proposed installation time were attractive.

 For the new processing line, the food processor selected equipment designed to handle powdered ingredients with varying densities and flow characteristics while minimizing dust.
 The components have smooth, polished surfaces and built-in vibrators that make them self-cleaning.
-Components include a Model FBD 42-8 filter bag dump station with an empty bag compactor, a 3-inch Trans Vair mechanical conveyor, a centrifugal sifter, and a 200-cubic-foot multi pitch horizontal.
+Components include a Model FBD 42-8 filter bag dump station with an empty bag compactor, a 3-inch Trans Vair mechanical conveyor, a centrifugal sifter, and a 200-cubic-foot multi pitch horizontal ribbon blender.

 The filter bag dump station dumps bagged material while removing dust.
 The material dumping area has a 45-inch-wide opening, a material grate, and a discharge hopper.
 In operation, a worker places a bag on the grate and slits open the bag.
 Material flows down through the grate and exits the discharge hopper.